 By Breanne Lovatt of Family Camping Europe | Instagram

 Among the unique things to do in Spain is the “Festival Internacional de Benicàssim.”

 Benicassim is a relatively unknown Spanish seaside town.
-Throughout most of the year it’s somewhat quiet, but when the festival comes to town, it comes alive.
+Throughout most of the year, it’s somewhat quiet.
+When the festival comes to town, it comes alive.

 To experience FIB in the best way, your best option is to book an Airbnb or stay in a hotel.

 Thankfully, ticket prices to FIB are some of the lowest cost festival tickets out there.